BFF Editing

 Picture

-The Online Etymology Dictionary - or Etymonline - is so cool.
+The Online Etymology Dictionary, or Etymonline, is so cool.
 If you are writing historical fiction, one pitfall you need to avoid is using anachronisms: history, events, words, or idioms that didn't exist in that era.

 The Punctuation Guide is a phenomenal tool/reference.
 It's easy to use and great for refreshing your memory about how and when to use semicolons, em dashes, quotation marks, etc. It also has information on Manuals of Style, Top Ten Tips (and we all love those!
 Admit it!), British vs American English, and more.

-reedsy is a clearing house for all sorts of self-publishing tools and assistance.
+reedsy blog is a clearing house for all sorts of self-publishing tools and assistance.
 They have a terrific list of writing community/critique groups: 50 Places to find a critique circle to improve your writing and free creative writing exercises.

 Picture